Dressin' Up

-"Dressin' Up" is a song by American singer Katy Perry from Teenage Dream: The Complete Confection (2012).
-It was written by Perry, Christopher "Tricky" Stewart, Monte Neuble, and Matt Thiessen, and produced by Stewart and Kuk Harrell.
+"Dressin' Up" is a song by American singer Katy Perry from Teenage Dream: The Complete Confection (2012), a reissue of Perry's third studio album, Teenage Dream (2010).
+It was written by Perry, Christopher "Tricky" Stewart, Monte Neuble, and Matt Thiessen, and produced by Stewart with vocals production from Kuk Harrell.
+The song was recorded in The Boom Boom Room, based in Burbank, California.
 Musically, "Dressin' Up" incorporates the styles of electro and dance-rock, along with a prominent electronic dance production.

 Lyrically, the song speaks of dressing up in different outfits for a lover, and contains multiple innuendos.
-"Dressin' Up" garnered mixed reviews from critics, some of whom complimented its "fun" sound, while others denounced it as being too similar to Perry's other songs.
-Upon the release of Teenage Dream: The Complete Confection, the song charted on the UK Singles Chart at number 109.
+The song was released through Capitol Records on the 23rd of March, 2012, as the 16th track to the album.
+Upon the release of Teenage Dream: The Complete Confection, "Dressin' Up" garnered mixed reviews from critics, some of whom complimented its "fun" sound, while others denounced it as being too similar to Perry's other songs.
+The track charted at number 109 on the UK Singles Chart.

 Background

 In October 2011, Tricky Stewart told MTV that he was back in the studio with Perry working on leftovers from their Teenage Dream sessions.
 He stated: "Katy and I went into [the studio] just to address some issues with [the] records that we had done in the past that didn't end up going on [the album], so we are in the process of just listening and freshening up things and getting ready for something special she has going on", hinting that Teenage Dream would have a re-release.
 Stewart also added: "We always knew that the records we created were special [and] at the time it was more contractual obligation [that they did not make the album], I can only have so many songs produced by me on the album, and she honestly didn't need any more records, as you can tell by the success of this album, the songs have been flawless."
 The producer later revealed one of the songs was titled "Dressing Up", saying: "This song is really special.
 It's called 'Dressing Up,' so it's going to be a big record, I think, it definitely fits.
 It's right there in what her sensibilities are as a musician and a songwriter.
 She doesn't change much.
 She has a very keen musical taste.
 It'll be really good".